thedude0606/options_copy_TB/DECISIONS.md

 - **Error Handling**: Implemented comprehensive error handling in data retrieval functions to ensure the dashboard remains functional even if API calls fail.

 - **Flexible Dependencies**: Changed from strict version requirements to more flexible version specifications to prevent installation issues across different environments and Python versions.

+- **Standalone Script Approach**: After encountering persistent import issues with the package-based structure, switched to a self-contained script approach that eliminates import complexities while maintaining all functionality.